-Born in 1873 in Inanda (KZN), Nokutela Mdima was educated at Inanda Seminary and became its earliest graduate to build institutions for modern Africa, in her capacity as a singer, a seamstress, an educator and an early voice for Africa in the 19th century United States of America and Europe.
+Born in 1873 in Inanda (KZN), Nokutela Mdima was educated at Inanda Seminary and became its earliest graduate to build institutions for modern Africa.
+She was multi-talented and was a singer, seamstress, educator, and an early voice for Africa in the 19th century USA and Europe.
 She taught at Inanda Seminary for a few years and later received additional training in the United States at the Union Missionary Training Institute in Brooklyn, New York, between 1896 and 1899.
 She specialised in Music and Home Economics.
-She is the co-author with John L. Dube of a book titled Amagama Abantu (A Zulu Song Book), 1911, a book that stands as a landmark in the development of Zulu Choral music.
+She is the co-author with John L. Dube of a book titled Amagama Abantu (A Zulu Song Book) published in 1911.
+This book stands as a landmark in the development of Zulu Choral music.

 The talent of John and Nokutela Dube as fundraisers and promoters of African education was crucial not only in the beginning but also through the many decades of the school’s life as a unique nursery for independence and self-employment among black South Africans and Africans of neighbouring British colonies.
 Part of their effort led to the popularisation of Nkosi Sikelel’i Afrika (composed by Enoch Sontonga), the song that became the National Anthem of the Republic of South Africa, after being performed for years by the Ohlange Choir as “A Prayer For the Children at Ohlange”.

 Nokutela’s courage, self-sacrifice and leadership were a great source of inspiration to many in her lifetime.
 Thus, Miss C. Lillian Tshabalala of Groutville followed her example by gaining education in the United States, later returning to her native South Africa to form the very progressive and influential movement called The Daughters of Africa in 1926.